creatern/NoteBook/Books/数据库/SQL.md

   where employee_id = 122;
   v_temp :=
   CASE v_emp_job
-    when 'IT_PROG' then 'A'
+    when 'IT_PROG' then 'a'
-    when 'AC_MGT' then 'B'
+    when 'AC_MGT' then 'b'
-    when 'AC_ACCOUNT' then 'C'
+    when 'AC_account' then 'c'
-  ELSE 'D'
+  ELSE 'd'
   end;
   dbms_output.put_line(v_temp);
 end;